Fairfax, VA

 Twinbrook

-Twinbrook features a mix of single-family homes and townhouses, close to major roads and offering easy access to employment centers.
+This community features a mix of single family homes and townhomes, close to major commuting routes and shopping centers.

 Market Trends